Yes, we are an independent mortgage broker that can advise on all mortgage products, including equity release for the over 50s.

 Firstly, a lifetime mortgage is designed to be a long-term solution and changing it once in place can be expensive.

-It is, however, worth reviewing your lifetime mortgage on a regular basis, as a small drop in interest rates can make a big difference to the cost of the loan in the long run.
-A later life mortgage advisor will be able to give you an analysis of potential savings, including all costs.
+It is, however, worth reviewing your lifetime mortgage regularly, as a small drop in interest rates can make a big difference to the cost of the loan in the long run.
+A later-life mortgage advisor will be able to give you an analysis of potential savings, including all costs.

 If you want to repay your lifetime mortgage, (for example, because you have received an inheritance) you can at any time, however, there may be penalties.